However, when we begin to delve into the origins of these stories, we will inevitably stumble upon some early (often childhood) memories.

 I recall my first time hearing the term life sentence I was attending an NLP Practitioner training with NLP World and Terry Elston.
 I was immediately struck by the gravity of this phrase as it conjured up visions of maximum security prisons and trash TV depicting the harsh gang driven penitentiaries.

 Move, fall or crawl just keep on going.
 Over the years I have been confronted with the fact that I’m not perfect.
 I know this may sound rather obvious, but to me it was something that I believe I needed to strive for.
 I needed to strive for perfection so I would be accepted by… Continue reading Move Fall Crawl

 You can’t always get what you want The rolling stones remind me that I “can’t always get what I want”.
 How frustrating I often find myself thinking.
 What do you mean ‘I can’t always get what I want’.
 If I want it then surely I must be entitled to it and obviously, I know what… Continue reading You can’t always get what you want

 Focus on what you want Every time I hear the statement It feels like I take three steps forwards and five steps backwards ….and as I hear it, it ignites a fire in my belly like few other statements do.
 You may be asking why this occurs, great question?
 Simply because it reminds me that… Continue reading Focus on what you want

 How did I end up here?
 By Wesley Kew, Clinical Psychologist Recently I have been plagued by a gnawing sense of irritating – and questioning all that I see and experience around me.
-I was reluctant to hang out with people, easily frustrated by petty and trivial interactions and most prominently struggling to sleep well.
-Soon I was walking around with hate in my heart and self-righteousness in my head. … Continue Reading
+I was reluctant to hang out with people, easily frustrated by petty and trivial interactions and most prominently struggling to sleep well.… Continue reading How did I end up here?

 Easier said than done… by Wesley Kew, an article about the things we put off – Procrastination Think like and man of action, act like a man of thought. ~Henri Berson~ “I know what I want to do, but I just can’t seem to do it”.
 As I heard my friend utter these words I… Continue reading Procrastination

 What you think you become.
 Many times in life I find myself delighting in my own downfall and indulging in my hardships and plight.
 It is here that I so often turn to nature to learn how to navigate tough times.
 The humble ant continually acts as a source of inspiration as it goes about… Continue reading What you think you become

 Structure of the Mind by Wesley Kew.
 It never ceases to amaze me just how much of the world is in actual fact a figment of my imagination.
 At times I forget this and begin to make sweeping statements and react to so-called realities that exist only in my head.
 This all came to a… Continue reading Structure of the Mind

 By Wesley Kew, Clinical Psychologist Arguing for a better understanding.
 Love them or hate them, if you find yourself in an intimate or any other kind of relationships, odds are that sooner or later you are bound to experience a disagreement.
 In many cases, arguments spiral out of context and become fuelled by “ghosts of… Continue reading Arguing for a better understanding

 The Map is Not the Territory, and all the meaning that goes with it.
 An article about NLP and finding new meaning, by Wesley Kew, Clinical Psychologist The world as it is, has been and will always move towards homeostasis or balance if you will.
 I dare go further and say that the world and… Continue reading The Map is Not the Territory

 By Wesley Kew, Clinical Psychologist I never cease to be amazed at the power of the spoken word and the extent to which it shapes our environments and molds the very fabric of who we are…”that which is without becomes within”!
 “We learn language…then that language molds our personality…then our molded personality uses that language… Continue reading The Power of the Word

 As I teach, I’m taught – By Wesley Kew Clinical Psychologist and Master Practitioner of NLP Growing up I was surrounded with bits of knowledge randomly scattered around without the appreciation of how valuable they were.
 At times I too did not always fully appreciate how valuable these pieces of knowledge were or how effective… Continue reading As I teach, I’m taught